rfo909/CFT/README.md

 /FilesMatch
 ```

-*Note* that the two references ".hash" are function calls on the File objects received as parameters.
+The two references ".hash" are function calls on the File objects received as parameters.
 Parantheses are optional when no arguments.

+### Scripts

 When we create our own functions, they are organized into script files.
 They may call each other, both inside the
-same script file, and in other script files, as well as member functions inside library objects, such as
+same script file, and in other script files.
+They will also be working with member functions insid library objects,
-the calls to File.hash() above.
+such as the File.hash() above.

 Scripts contain no state, and are just a way of organizing code, making each script essentially a name space.

+### Types

+CFT is dynamically typed, with no way of declaring variables or parameter types.

 ## Functionality